-Today, our ‘My Favourite Hotel’ review is from Eastbourne!
+Today, our ‘My Favourite Hotel’ review is from The Grand Hotel, Eastbourne.

 We are currently running this reader-written feature to provide some positivity and inspiration to Head for Points.
 You can find all of the ‘My Favourite Hotel’ reviews so far by clicking here.
 This was scheduled to be a series of about 25 hotels, but a good response from readers means that we have commissioned another batch and are continuing the series.

 Today’s hotel is The Grand Hotel in Eastbourne – the only five star hotel by the sea in Sussex.
 Let’s be honest, there aren’t many contenders for great British seaside hotels full stop!
 None of the HfP team have ever been here so we were keen to find out more too.

 It is reader Geeta’s favourite hotel and here is her review:

 The Grand Hotel in Eastbourne is the only 5* hotel by the sea in Sussex.
 It is part of Elite Hotels and Small Luxury Hotels of the World, which means every aspect of hospitality – from food to service to spa facilities – is meant to be gold standard.